nathanmlim/gdocs2markdown/Coding_Tutorials/GitHub_Tutorials/GitHub_Getting_Started.md

 - There are two main models for working on shared project:

-  - The "branch-pull-merge" model, where you create a branch within the original repository (see "branching", below), work on it, and then create a "pull request" to have your changes included in the master branch when you are ready
+  - The \"branch-pull-merge\" model, where you create a branch within the original repository (see \"branching\", below), work on it, and then create a \"pull request\" to have your changes included in the master branch when you are ready

     - We disfavor this model in favor of fork-pull-merge except when testing concerns dictate it or *when the project is small*

-  - The "fork-pull-merge" model, where you create your own fork or copy of the repository (see "forking", below), work on it, and then create a "pull request" to have your changes included in the master branch when you are ready
+  - The \"fork-pull-merge\" model, where you create your own fork or copy of the repository (see \"forking\", below), work on it, and then create a \"pull request\" to have your changes included in the master branch when you are ready

     - In general we prefer this model except when testing concerns dictate the branch-pull-merge model

 # Notifications

-- **Don't want GitHub notifications in your e-mail?** Create a private slack channel with a custom e-mail address and set that as your GitHub secondary e-mail address to get your notifications in Slack.
+- **Don\'t want GitHub notifications in your e-mail?** Create a private slack channel with a custom e-mail address and set that as your GitHub secondary e-mail address to get your notifications in Slack.